 Black Velvet Basque Was Worn by Former Generations, With Hoop Skirts and Waterfalls.
-Any one who makes a study of fash ons soon reaches the conclusion that there are certain modes that recur from time to time, modified or varied, but not too changed for recognition.
-The black velvet basque that has cominto prominence again as one of the present-day fashlons was worn by our mothers or grandmothers, according to the generation to which we belong, It was worn with hoopskirts and the water(all of the period, and it is being worn again today, very little changed and lending to the wearer more of the feminine appeal of a dead and gone day.
-The velvet basque inaugurates the sep-arate skirt inevitably.
+Any one who makes a study of fashons soon reaches the conclusion that there are certain modes that recur from time to time, modified or varied, but not too changed for recognition.
+The black velvet basque that has come into prominence again as one of the present-day fashlons was worn by our mothers or grandmothers, according to the generation to which we belong.

+It was worn with hoopskirts and the waterfall of the period, and it is being waterfall of the period, and it is being worn again today, very little changed and lending to the wearer more of the feminine appeal of a dead and gone day.
+The velvet basque inaugurates the separate skirt inevitably.
 And this, too, is a return of an old style.
-Frills and furbelows must have a place somewhere in the make-up of the majority of costumes and the plain basque seems to call for either plaited or ruffled skirts that will furnish an effective contrast.
-The illustration shows the black velvet assue almost severe in design, but modernized by the collar.
-This particular style of collar seems to be a compromise between fashion as originally planned by the modiste and the comfort demanded a generous degree in front above the quare-cut neck.
+Frills and furbelows must have a place somewhere in the make-up of the majority of costumes and the plain bassue seems to call for and the plain basque seems to call for either plaited or ruffled skirts that will urnish an effective contrast.
+The illustration shows the black velvet basque almost severe in design, but modernized by the collar.
+This particular style of collar seems to be a compromise between fashion as originally planned by the modiste and the comfort demanded by the woman who must wear it.
+It is very high in the back, but open to a generous degree in front above the square-cut neck.

-The white facing to the collar and the white cuffs are made of silk and count point as a fashion asset.
-The skirt worn with the basque scores several points in up-to-date modishness It is in tiers, or sections, and it is full- that is, full according to the present standard.
-Each section of the skirt is finely plaited, though the fulness is greatest the topmost flounce.
-While both basque and skirt are con-ventionalized, they have distinct prestige among the styles especially created for autumn wear.
+The white facing to the collar and the white cuffs are made of silk and count a point as a fashion asset.
+The skirt worn with the basque scores several points in up-to-date mediahness.
+It is in tiers, or sections, and it is fullthat is, full according to the present

+Each section of the skirt is finely plaifed, though the fulness is greatest in the topmost flounce.
+While both basque and skirt are conventionalized, they have distinct prestige among the styles especially created for autumn wear.
 The toque or turban which completes the costume is of black velvet, trimmed with gours placed at an angle that we might be inclined to call rakish if we were not determined to reflect the spirit of war in our every-day vocabularies.
-The military air has been given de-iberately to many coats and capes and hats and bonnets, and where there is a certain kind of dash the term is sure to be used for the sake of its present day FILIPINOS SHOW EAGERNESS TO GET SCHOOL TEACHERS Basque With Separate Skirt.
+The milltary air has been given deliberately to many coats and capes and hats and bonnets, and where there is a certain kind of dash the term is sure to be used for the sake of its present day

+Basque With Separate Skirt.